mishra-anubhav/Number-Scrambler/README.md

 # Number-Scrambler

-    You can have demo here: at <a href="https://mishra-anubhav.github.io/Number-Scrambler/"> Number-Scrambler </a>
+    You can have demo here: at Number-Scrambler(https://mishra-anubhav.github.io/Number-Scrambler/)